hevnsnt/Hallowuino/README.md

 [![Hallowuino Example Video](http://img.youtube.com/vi/72wD3h66Z6o/0.jpg)](http://www.youtube.com/watch?v=72wD3h66Z6o "Hallowuino Example Video")

 <h2 align="center">F.A.Q.</h1>

-**1. Does the Hallowuino require any other hardware?**
+**1. Does the Hallowuino require any other hardware?** <br/>
 Yes, in its current form, the Hallowuino is a Arduino Shield, and requires a full sized Arduino (UNO or similar).
 Shields are boards that can be plugged on top of the Arduino PCB extending its capabilities.

-**2. Do I need to add any code to my existing Arduino to use the Hallowuino?**
+**2. Do I need to add any code to my existing Arduino to use the Hallowuino?** <br/>
 Yes, the Hallowuino.ino file will need to be uploaded to your Arduino before Hallowuino will function properly.

+**3. Can the Hallowuino be used to control 12V/24v/120v/240v devices such as lamps or Solenoid?** <br/>
-**WARNING** The Hallowuino does NOT use Solid State High Voltage relays.
-It is intended for battery operated props and not for high voltage devices.
-This is not the same as PicoBoo or BooBox Controllers.
+**NO!** The Hallowuino does NOT use Solid State High Voltage relays.
+It is intended for battery operated props and not for high voltage devices, and would be damaged if used in this way.
+I suggest you look at the PicoBoo or BooBox Controllers.
+However, if I get enough feedback and/or requests for this capability, I may add this to Hallowuino v1 (production run).